AdobeDocs/real-time-cdp-collaboration.en/help/guide/setup/identity-crosswalk.md

 Any of the column headers from the selected crosswalk can serve as join key.

+Select the desired join key for the crosswalk table and select **[!UICONTROL Next]** to proceed to the next step.

 ### Review

+Review any of the selections in the previous screens.
+When satisfied with your selection, select **[!UICONTROL Next]** to complete the workflow.

+## Next steps

-You can edit any of the selections in the previous screens.
-When satisfied with your selection, select Next to complete the workflow.
-Now, you can view all the identity crosswalks that you have so far added to Real-Time CDP Collaboration.
+After learning how to import identity crosswalks into Real-Time CDP, you can view all the identity crosswalks that you have so far added to Real-Time CDP Collaboration.
+You can also now use the identity crosswalks that you have imported when importing audiences into Real-Time CDP Collaboration.